aabbtree77/auth-starter-backend/README.md

+> "To do a dull thing with style is preferable to doing a dangerous thing without it." - Charles Bukowski, 1972

 # Introduction

 This is the backend part of a session-based user name and password authentication whose frontend is released in [this github repository](https://github.com/aabbtree77/auth-starter-frontend).